chrokh/toow-old/chapters/liskov-substitution-principle.md

 %//ys.Add(4); // Doesn't compile.
 Good.
 %zs.Add(4); // Compiles, but throws exception.
 Bad.
 %```
+%- Another example like this is Array implements IList but throws NotImplementedException on Add.

 %- Return type covariance IS supported in C# since 9.0!!!
 And is allowed by LSP.
 Parameter type contravariance is however NOT supported.
 However it is marked as under consideration in the [spec for C# 9.0](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-9.0/covariant-returns).